 Trends in “global popular movements”, élite vs. people’s power, political activism, basketball, soccer, bass guitar.

 DR. JEAN-JACQUES SÈNE is Associate Professor of History, Cultural, and Conflict Studies.
-He also coordinates the Global Focus program.
 In his native Senegal, he spearheaded a number of community development initiatives with the regional bureaus of UNICEF and UNESCO in the late 1980s-early 1990s.
 His doctoral dissertation (Université de Rennes 2 Haute Bretagne, Brittany, France, 1999) explored the patterns of survival of ancient myths and rituals in post-colonial Africa, and how they can help establish the matrix of a new social consciousness to meet the global challenges of today.
 He has lived and worked in Japan and the Netherlands.
 Dr. Sène also holds a degree in Social Anthropology (Paris XIII), and a Certificate in Conflict Resolution and Peace Studies (Duquesne University, 2001).
 His current research focuses on myth, religion, power, sub-regional integration programs in West Africa, the African renaissance movement, and neo-Marxist movements in the global arena.
 Jean-Jacques has made significant achievements in the management of innovative educational programs and has expertise in leadership-oriented projects among the youth in multicultural environments.
 He maintains extensive professional linkages throughout African, American, Asian, and European academic communities.
 Jean-Jacques is married to a compatriot, Valérie.
-They are raising two young women in Pittsburgh.
+They have raised two young women in Pittsburgh.

 - (submitted for inclusion in upcoming updates to International Encyclopedia of Revolution and Protest) “Senegal: Neocolonial Pathos and Self-serving Political Class”